The hidden ferroelectric chiral ground state of silver niobate: Emergence of chirality in the R3 phase

-Accordingly, in the $R3$ phase, AgNbO$_3$ exhibits significant natural optical activity (NOA).
+According to its chiral character, the $R3$ phase of AgNbO$_3$ exhibits significant natural optical activity (NOA).
 For light propagating along the $C_3$ axis, we find a value of $g_{33}=2.19$ deg/(mmeV$^2$) as computed with {\sc{abinit}}~\cite{{Zabalo-23}}, which is consistent with the emergence of a ferrichiral state.
 This value is strikingly comparable to that observed in quartz~\cite{{Jonson-96},{Zabalo-23},{Gomez-Ortiz-26}}, a prototypical material renowned for its NOA.
 It is important to note that the physically relevant quantity for comparison with experiments is the symmetrized $g_{ij}$ tensor that is diagonal in the $R3$ space group, and whose component along the principal axis corresponds to $g_{33}$.
-Interestingly, if the rotation or polarization pattern is individually reversed, this component reverses its sign, further confirming the emergence of net chirality in the $R3$ phase as the bi-product of these two quantities.
+Interestingly, if either the oxygen octahedra rotation or polarization pattern is individually reversed, this component reverses its sign, further confirming the emergence of net chirality in the $R3$ phase as the bi-product of these two quantities.
+This is further illustrated in Fig.~\ref{fig:poldeviate}, which higlights how local polarizations are affected under reversal of the oxygen octahedra rotations.